getsentry/sentry/README.rst

 * ``logging.FATAL``

-If you have a custom exception class, similar to Http404, or something else you don't want to log, you can also add ``skip_dblog = True`` to your exception class or instance, and dblog will simply ignore the error.
+If you have a custom exception class, similar to Http404, or something else you don't want to log, you can also add ``skip_sentry = True`` to your exception class or instance, and sentry will simply ignore the error.

 =====